mzavada/portfolio/README.md

 This is my portfolio.

 ## Training
-Using Git with VS Code/
+*Using Git with VS Code
-Responsive Portfolio Website - Traversy Media/
+*Responsive Portfolio Website - Traversy Media